kyma-project/btp-manager/module-chart/README.md

 ```
 helm pull sap-btp-operator/sap-btp-operator
 ```
-Yopu can specify the version if needed:
+You can specify the version if needed:
 ```
 helm pull sap-btp-operator/sap-btp-operator --version v0.2.0
 ```

 Unpack the downloaded tar and apply necessary changes.

-## Create a package
+### Create a package
 ```
 helm package chart
 ```
-## Github release
+### GitHub release
-Creawte a github release and upload the generated helm chart (tgz).
+Create a GitHub release and upload the generated Helm chart (tgz).